Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Calling such a function is special because the receiver parameter is not supplied as an argument of the call, but as the [_receiver_][Receivers] of the call, be it implicit or explicit.
 This parameter is available inside the scope of the function as the implicit receiver or `this`-expression, while nested scopes may introduce additional receivers that take precedence over this one.
 See [the receiver section][Receivers] for details.
 This receiver is also available (as usual) in nested scope using labeled `this` syntax using the name of the declared function as the label.

+For more information on how a particular receiver for each call is chosen, please refer to the [overloading section][Overload resolution].

 > Note: when declaring extension functions inside classifier declarations, this receiver takes precedence over the classifier object, which is usually the current receiver inside nested functions

 For all other purposes, extension functions are not different from non-extension functions.